Sirrah91/Asteroid-spectra/README.md

 This project is related to (REF) paper about modal and chemical composition of silicate-rich rocks, including meteorites and asteroids.

-Python neural-network code is based on keras library and can be spit into 3 parts:
+Python neural-network code is based on the Keras library and can be spit into 3 parts:
 - NN_data.py reads data from ./Datasets/ and prepare them for training.
 - NN_train.py takes the loaded data and train the NN model
   - current models and losses and metrices are stored in NN_models.py, and NN_losses_metrics_activations.py.
 You should specify the metrices here